 One group was placed on a very low-calorie diet (VLCD) of 400 calories, and the other was placed on a balanced deficit diet.

 Changes in weight, thyroid hormone, and mood were examined throughout the study.
 Researchers noted that the VLCD group eating 400 calories per day for 8 weeks had as much as a 66% decrease in serum T3.
 (9)

 Leptin has many functions, one regulating the size and amount of body fat tissue.

 Leptin is primarily produced by fat cells, and leptin is produced or suppressed when fat cells decrease or increase in size.
 This sends signals to our brains about whether we have enough energy.
 (10)

 During periods of caloric restriction and a decrease in body fat, your body adapts to having fewer calories by relying on protein or amino acids as an energy source.

 This may cause you to rely on your lean body tissue and or muscle mass to support your energy/calorie needs.

-When you rely on your muscle mass to support your energy stores, your overall lean body mass decrease, causing your resting energy expenditure to decrease.
+When you rely on your muscle mass to support your energy stores, your lean body mass decreases, causing your resting energy expenditure to decrease.